Bielgomes/PyForgeAPI/README.md

 ### Added

+- [X] CI with Github Actions.
+- [X] Code Coverage with Codecov.

 ### Changed

-- [X] Change the routes handler to use the Raw Path instead of the Path (This Change allow the use of %20 %2F and other special characters in the path)
+- [X] Change the routes handler to use the Raw Path instead of the Path (This Change allow the use of %20 %2F and other special characters in the path).
-- [X] Improve functionality to handle asynchronous functions in synchronous environments (This change probably fix Memory Leak in the Fastipy)
+- [X] Improve functionality to handle asynchronous functions in synchronous environments (This change probably fix Memory Leak in the Fastipy).

+### Fixed

+- [X] Fix the bug in the search route where special characters are not being URL-escaped.

 # Contributors